albertbulenda/A.I-Programming-with-Python-Nanodegree-Projects/Image Classification Application Development/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

 # Part 2 - Building the command line application
-Now that you've built and trained a deep neural network on the flower data set, it's time to convert it into an application that others can use.
+Now that we've built and trained a deep neural network on the flower data set, it's time to convert it into an application that others can use.
 The  application should be a pair of Python scripts that run from the command line.
 For testing, you should use the checkpoint you saved in the first part.

 # Specifications
 This project include at least two files train.py and predict.py.
 The first file, train.py, will train a new network on a dataset and save the model as a checkpoint.
 The second file, predict.py, uses a trained network to predict the class for an input image.